basherpm/basher/README.md

 Any files inside a bin directory are added to the path.
 If there is no bin directory, any executable files in the package root are added to the path.

+Any files inside a man directory are added to the manpath.

 ## Working packages

 - [basherpm/todo](https://github.com/basherpm/todo)